OPAL & AGATE

-I couldn't believe my eyes - opals everywhere!
-Some weighed more than 100,000 carats sitting adjacent to the highway & along road cuts in an oil field north of Sweetwater Junction to Riverton.
+I couldn't believe my eyes - opals were everywhere!
+Some weighed more than 100,000 carats sitting in road cuts in an oil field north of Sweetwater Junction and south of Riverton, Wyoming.
+How did everyone miss this deposit sitting near the highway and with oilfield service roads all through the deposit?

 Opals everywhere! all of the white cobbles in the photo are actually opals!

 I began reconnaissance at Cedar Rim (also known as Cedar Ridge) in the Sand Draw oil field of central Wyoming.
-Based on a clue from a local rock hound, it was apparent that geologists & prospectors again overlooked another major mineral deposit.
+Based on a clue from a local rock hound from Riverton, it was apparent geologists & prospectors again overlooked another major mineral deposit.
 A later literature search showed that the US Geological Survey had identified opal in the area in the 1930s and 1940s, but paid no attention to the gem other than to mention it in passing.

 Location map of the Cedar Rim opal field, central Wyoming.

-It became apparent that one of the larger opal fields in North America lay along State Highway 135 between Sweetwater Station & Riverton.
+It was apparent that one of the larger opal fields in North America lay along State Highway 135 between Sweetwater Station & Riverton.
 Graded roads constructed to the field exposed thousands of cobbles & boulders of opal in road cuts.
-The opal had remained overlooked for a century even though millions of carats lay exposed!
+The opal had be overlooked for more than a century even though millions of carats lay exposed!
 I kid you not, I found boulders of opal in these road cuts that were giganic and some weighed more than a few hundred pounds - all untouched and unexplored!

-The BLM claimed protection of an endangered flower that may not even be indigenous to the area & reportedly only found where cattle drop their waste.
-It was a time that would make any bureaucrat proud (& there were many standing knee deep in cow waste).
-I even had a BLM manager call me demanding to know the location of the deposit so they could withdraw the area before it was announced.
+The BLM claimed protection of an endangered flower was paramount even though the special flower turned out to not be indigenous to the area & could only be found where cattle drop their waste in the exposed dirt in road material.
+It would make every bureaucrat proud (and many were standing knee deep in cow waste).
+I even had a BLM manager call me demanding to know the location of the deposit so they could withdraw the area before the location of the deposit was even announced.
 I refused to cooperate.
 I knew that the deposit would have ended up in the hands of some manager's cousin, nephew, or uncle.
-Even with the bureaucrats working their magic, many mining claims were staked on this giant deposit.
+Even with the bureaucrats trying to work their magic, many mining claims were staked on this giant deposit.
+But no need to worry, most people had no idea what they were doing - such as one prospector from northern Colorado who called me from the field after he had staked dozens of mining claims in the wrong township wanting to know where all of the opals were.

 Three general categories of opal include: (1) common, (2) fire, & (3) precious.
 Precious opal is the most valuable.
-Precious black opal is considered to be the most valuable by gemologists because of an internal color play that is enhanced against the dark matrix.
+Precious black opal is considered to be the most valuable of the precious opals by gemologists because of an internal color play enhanced against the dark matrix.
 Precious white opal is considered to be less valuable as the internal color play is less distinctive against the white opaline matrix.
 Even so, this preference is based on taste.

 Fire opal, which may or may not have color play, can be translucent to transparent red, orange-red, orange and/or yellow.
 If transparent to translucent, fire opal may be faceted: Opaque to translucent fire opal is usually cut into cabochons.
 Translucent to opaque milky white common opal may contain streaks of blue, red, brown, or yellow, & is also cut into cabochons.
 Hyalite, a colorless to transparent opal found as globules that resemble drops of water, is most often cut into cabochons.
 All varieties have been observed at Cedar Rim either as massive material or in trace amounts.
 Cedar Rim is extensive, covering hundreds of acres of land, thus the potential for significant discoveries of high-quality precious opal is high, especially since little surface and no subsurface exploration has occurred.

 Most primary opal deposits are found in sedimentary or volcanic (rhyolitic) rocks.
 It is less common in basalt and metamorphic rocks.
 The majority of the world’s precious opal is mined in Australia where it occurs in Cretaceous marine sedimentary rock of the Great Artesian Basin of New South Wales, Queensland, and South Australia.
-There are many opal fields in eastern Australia- probably the most famous is Coober Pedy and Lightning Ridge with their underground homes and businesses that are described in my upcoming book on Gemstone Prospecting scheduled for publication in late 2014.
+There are many opal fields in eastern Australia- probably the most famous is Coober Pedy and Lightning Ridge with their underground homes and businesses briefly described in my 2014 book on Gemstone Prospecting.

 Opal has a low specific gravity, conchoidal fracture, and tends to craze (lose water and fracture).
 As a result, placer opal is unheard of.
 Opal preservation is unfavorable where surface weathering has been intense over long periods of time.
 Alluvial opal deposits are rare and restricted in size and extent.